 The Little Bald Knob hike heads north on the Wild Oak Trail where it crosses North River.
 A great way to spend the weekend is to camp along North River and hike south along the Wild Oak Trail to Hardscrabble Knob one day, then hike up to the Little Bald Knob Ridge from the camping area the next.
 There are also several other hikes located in this trail system within a 10 minute drive, including Trimble Mountain, North River Gorge, and Sand Spring Mountain.

-From FR95 at Camp Todd head north on the white blazed Wild Oak Trail where the trail will immediately cross North River.
-Follow the trail uphill for 2.0 miles where it reaches a saddle and turns to the left.
+Mile 0.0 - From FR95 at Camp Todd head north on the white blazed Wild Oak Trail where the trail will cross North River.

 Interactive Hike Map BelowPrintable